-participant) of each account vests based on (i) the participant's continued employment with us (the "time vesting criteria"), and (ii) the occurrence of a sale or other disposition by Blackstone of at least ninety percent (90%) of its equity interest in the Company in which Blackstone receives at least a twenty-five percent (25%) cash internal rate of return on its equity interest (a "Qualifying Sale").
+Of the remaining balance in each account, a portion (ranging from 26% to 37%, depending on the participant) of each account vests based on (i) the participant's continued employment with us (the "time vesting criteria"), and (ii) the occurrence of a sale or other disposition by affiliates of Blackstone of at least ninety percent (90%) of their equity interest in the Company in which affiliates of Blackstone receive at least a twenty-five percent (25%) cash internal rate of return on their equity interest (a "Qualifying Sale").
 The remaining portion (ranging from 33% to 48%, depending on the participant) of each account will vest based on (i) the achievement of performance criteria established by the Compensation Committee (the "performance vesting criteria"), and (ii) the occurrence of a Qualifying Sale.